Skip to content

-Hurricane Melissa: latest updates as category 5 storm heads for Jamaica
+Hurricane Melissa: latest updates as category 5 storm hits Jamaica

-Around 165,000 people are most at risk across eight parishes in Jamaica: Saint Elizabeth, Manchester, Clarendon, Saint Catherine, Saint Andrew, Kingston, Saint Thomas and Portland.
+Before Melissa arrived in Jamaica, the most at-risk were expected to be across eight parishes in Jamaica: Saint Elizabeth, Manchester, Clarendon, Saint Catherine, Saint Andrew, Kingston, Saint Thomas and Portland.

 Size and population of Jamaica